esnet/gdg/website/content/docs/gdg/getting_started.md

 #### 2. Using Environment Variables:

-You can also override the value using ENV var that line up to the section you want do override:
+You can also override the value using ENV var that line up to the section you want to override:

 Ex:
 ```sh